Editors: Ian Czekala, Ellie Newton

 Despite being observational and theoretical scientists (in training), astrophysicists spend a great deal of time at their computers (and not just checking the arXiv or their email)!
-This glossary will serve as a nexus for many of the astronomical software programs that an astrophysicist might encounter in his or her daily work.
+This guide will serve as a nexus for many of the astronomical software programs that an astrophysicist might encounter in his or her daily work.
 Feel free to peruse the websites of programs and programming languages such as IRAF, CASA, SExtractor, Python and more!
 If you have a favorite analysis program of your own that you would like to share, please leave a comment.

-In the vein of the post on The Databases of Astronomy, this general post aims to provide an overview of software and programming languages useful for Astronomy that will be continually updated.
+This guide aims to provide an overview of software and programming languages useful for Astronomy that will be continually updated.

 Programming Languages/Mathematical Packages: